Philip-Trettner/Philip-Trettner.github.io/_posts/2021-10-09-unordered-map-badness.md

 In my opinion, hash maps are among the most interesting data structures.
 The only container that is more useful is the array, but apart from abstractions like `vector` and `span`, arrays are quite compact in design space.
-Hash maps have myriads of useful variants and tradeoffs.
+Hash maps have a plethora of useful variants and tradeoffs.

 This post is about the practical quality of hash functions and how to measure them.
 With the bucket API of `std::unordered_map`, we can actually quantify how far from optimal our concrete map is.